-A Moment of Calm Amidst the Hustle And Bustle This Holiday Season
+A Moment of Calm Amidst the Hustle And Bustle of the World

 One of my favorite ways to start my morning is to indulge in the stillness and read a few passages in my NIV, Mom’s Devotional Bible.
 Ever since I was old enough to read, I’ve been a self-help junkie.
 It’s a bit ironic to me that it took me until my mid-thirties to pick up the best self-help book of all.
 As I read through it, I never fail to find answers I’ve been looking for in my life through the stories and passages.